binarybottle/optimize_layouts/keyboards/README_keyboards.md

-  We run optimize_layout.py again on each new unique configuration file to optimally arrange the remaining letters in the least comfortable keys (in our example assigning 12 letters, byckxjwvnmfp):
+  We run optimize_layout.py again on each new unique configuration file to optimally arrange the remaining letters in the least comfortable keys -- in our example assigning 12 letters, byckxjwvnmfp

   ╭───────────────────────────────────────────────╮
   │  -  │  -  │  o  │  u  ║  l  │  d  │  -  │  -  │